Choosing Healthier Products

 Healthier Product Choices

 Building Clean provides sector specific guidance and recommendations on healthier building products.
 The following sectors are broken down by product types, their specific chemicals and health concerns, what products to avoid, and how to identify products that are fewer in or free from hazardous chemicals.
-Information in these sections (except for water filtration) is based on the work of the Healthy Building Network (HBN).
-Visit the Product Guidance section from HBN (healthybuilding.net) for more information.
+Information in this section draws from and adapts the work of Habitable.
+Visit Habitable’s Informed website for the most updated guidance.